Set Up Apple Pay on iPhone

 Though Apple Pay is officially supported in the USA at the moment, multiple reports have indicated that Apple Pay is usable right now outside of the USA in a variety of countries, including the UK, Australia, UAE, and Canada, if the card is issued with US credentials.

 If you have a compatible card and a new iPhone, take the time to set up Apple Pay, it’s pretty nifty and feels a bit like the future.
-And speaking of the future, soon you’ll be able to use the Apple Watch for making payments this way too.
+And speaking of the future, you are als able to use the Apple Watch for making payments this way too.